micro-community/Notice/README.md

 ## What you can do

-+ you can publish these repo : Product、Unstable、ProtoType、Middle Components、Function Models、Code Snips ,which means nearly anything you want.
++ you can publish these repo : Product、Unstable、Prototype、Middle Components、Function Models、Code Snips ,which means nearly anything you want.
 + here you guys can work in one single repo ,together.
 + you can gether a team to work for an awesome repo ,which may be created by you.
 + fork any [Repo in Micro China](https://github.com/micro-in-cn) to Community and work in it then creare PR Back to Main Repo.